-Q5: Is postnatal dieting safe for women in Dubai who are breastfeeding?
+Question 5: Is postnatal dieting safe for women in Dubai who are breastfeeding?

 As mentioned in a previous question, dieting for postnatal women who are breastfeeding can be a little more difficult due to the baby needing nutrients from the mothers milk to help keep them healthy and strong whilst they are developing for the first couple of months.

 Some doctors do advise mums to not look at changing their dietary habits for at least 2 months post birth.

 For breastfeeding women I would suggest for this time to keep as active as possible whilst eating a balanced diet and they will probably find they will lose weight within this time just from breastfeeding and running around looking after a new baby alone.

 Question 6: And finally, what are your top 5 tips for postnatal women in Dubai who are considering dieting to help them lose the ‘baby weight’?

 Tip 1.
 Don’t put too much pressure on yourself, it took 9 months for your body to change, expect that it will take some time to get back to that, stay patient.

 Tip 2.
 Ensure you are continuously eating a balanced and varied diet built up of wholegrain foods, fruits, vegetables and lean protein.